Navigation & Path Planning

 0Free space — safe to traverseNo color

-1–252Increasing cost (near obstacles)Blue → red gradient
+1–252Increasing cost (near obstacles)Blue → red

 253Inscribed — robot center would hit obstacleCyan ring